santiment/academy/src/docs/sanapi/complexity.md

   days), the number of data points is small.
 However, the time range spans several years.
 The query still needs to read and aggregate a lot of data in the database.
+- Metric weight - **W**.
+Most metrics are stored in specialized fast data storage, so they have a smaller weight (0.3).
+The remaining metrics have a weight of 1.
 - Weighted number of assets - A. In case of returning data for many assets (timeseriesDataPerSlugJson APIs), the number of assets multiplied by a weight of 0.04, minimum of 1.
 In case of returning data for a single asset, the weight is 1.